Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: TE performance over time

-Following prior work~\cite{ncflow}, we also present how different schemes keep track of changing demands over time in Figure~\ref{fig:timeline_asn}.
-Figure~\ref{fig:basic_t_asn} has shown that LP-top's runtime fluctuates from a median of 313 s to the worst case of 794 s, persistently violating the time budget.
-When we plot the time series in Figure~\ref{fig:timeline_asn}, we observe that LP-top can only compute a new allocation for every other or every third demand matrix.
-However, using stale routes from 10--20 minutes ago does not actually lead to notable performance degradation for LP-top, presumably because the traffic demand in the real world (\S\ref{subsec:methodology}) does not exhibit high fluctuation---at least from the perspective of the total volume, meaning that the fluctuation of individual demands between node pairs is perhaps smoothed in the sum.
-Therefore, NCFlow's fast computation does not compensate for its worse allocation in this case.
-By contrast, \sysname consistently allocates the most demand on the network in each time interval, reinforcing our observation about \sysname's robustness on the temporal scope.
+We present the allocation performance of different schemes in response to changing demands over time in Figure~\ref{fig:timeline_asn}.
+With the run time fluctuating from a median of 200 s to the worst case of 450 s in Figure~\ref{fig:basic_t_asn}, LP-top only uses updated routes at the end of the 5-minute interval and occasionally uses stale routes throughout the interval, leading to less demand satisfied.
+We also observe that NCFlow and POP can only compute a new allocation for every other or every third traffic matrix, and using stale routes from 5 or 10 minutes ago causes further performance degradation to the original suboptimal traffic allocation.
+In contrast, \sysname consistently allocates the most demand in each time interval.